There are so many things in the world that I just don’t understand.

 This is my father talking.
 He has 90 years of experience on this planet.
 I believe him.

-Then again, maybe I only believe him because he just beat me in Gin again.
+Then again, it’s always good to question yourself; maybe I only believe him because he just beat me in Gin again.
 If I think of him as a psychic superhero it helps comfort my aching ego.

 I believe him.